Edmund Muskie: Campaign

 In 1968, Muskie was nominated for vice president on the Democratic ticket with sitting Vice President Hubert Humphrey.
-Humphrey asked Muskie to be his running mate because he was a more reserved contrast personality-wise, from a Catholic background and of Polish origin.
+Humphrey asked Muskie to be his running mate because Muskie, in addition to being of Polish Catholic heritage, had a more reserved personality that would contrast well with Humphrey's more ebullient style.

 The Humphrey-Muskie ticket narrowly lost the popular vote to Richard Nixon and Spiro Agnew.
 Humphrey and Muskie received 42.7% of the popular vote and carried 13 states and 191 electoral votes; Nixon and Agnew won 43.4% of the popular vote and carried 32 states and 301 electoral votes, while the third party ticket of George Wallace and Curtis LeMay, running as candidates of the American Independent Party, took 14% of the popular vote and took five states in the Deep South and their 46 votes in the electoral college.
-Because of Agnew's apparent weakness as a candidate relative to Muskie, Humphrey was heard to remark that voters' uncertainties about whom to choose between the two major presidential candidates should be resolved by their attitudes toward the Vice-Presidential candidates.
-While on the vice-presidential campaign trail in Chattanooga, Tennessee, he was quoted as saying:
+Because Agnew seemed a weaker candidate than Muskie, Humphrey remarked that voters' uncertainties about whom to choose between the two major presidential candidates should be resolved by their attitudes toward the vice-presidential candidates.
+While on the vice-presidential campaign trail in Chattanooga, Tennessee, Muskie was quoted as saying:

 The truth is that Americans, born in this great tradition of humanism, still yield to prejudice and practice discrimination against other Americans.
 The truth is, having developed patterns and ways of living which reflect these shortcomings and weaknesses, we find it burdensome and difficult to – and all too often unacceptable to – do the uncomfortable things that we all must do to right the wrongs of our society.